Health Professions and Occupations Act

 When will consultations on the new HPOA bylaws take place?

-The HPOA Bylaws will be completed and published for consultation between May to July 2025.
+The HPOA Bylaws will be published for consultation starting in May 2025.
 Under the HPOA, CHCPBC will have 16 parts (sections) to its bylaws.
 Each part will be open for feedback for approximately 45 days.
 Dates may be revised based on the in-force date of the HPOA when announced.

 Bylaw consultations with Indigenous governing bodies as required in the HPOA will be conducted by an external Indigenous consultant on behalf of all health regulatory colleges.